rluiten/elm-date-extra/README.md

 ## People Using this library.

 * Currently Robin on a new far from finished project.
 Only put this here because this section would be empty with out it.
+* Feel free to contact me to let me know you are using this library.

 ## Things to think abut for future development, not really a road map.